Lavainmc/ShieldIndicator/README.md

 # ShieldIndicator
 Minecraft Fabric mod that display icon when using the shield or shield be disabled

-(someone can help me update this mod?)
+(can someone help me update this mod?)